SpongePowered/SpongeDocs/source/faq.rst

 What are Sponge mods
 ~~~~~~~~~~~~~~~~~~~~

-Sponge mod is not currently available but is still be planned for the
+Sponge coremod is still under development, and will implement the Sponge
+API on a 1.8 Minecraft-Forge server.
+Future plans may include more client Sponge mods that could perform a
-future.
-These mods will preform a variety of functions related to the
+variety of functions related to the client.
-client.

 What does this mean for the server owners?
 ------------------------------------------